tmolteno/canned-spam/README.md

-# canned-spam
+# Canned-SPAM

-A containerised SPAM installation that can run on modern systems.
+A containerised SPAM radio astronomy imaging installation that can run on modern systems.

 SPAM has lots of weird dependencies, and this is a dockerized install Hopefully this means it fully documents the process of installation of SPAM.